AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 +++**Maintenance Update on June 2, 2022**

-**[!DNL Portfolio Optimizer] shows a score of 0 when using language other than English**
+**[!UICONTROL Portfolio Optimizer] shows a score of 0 when using language other than English**

 *Portfolios*

-When a user is using [!DNL Workfront] in a language other than English and views the [!UICONTROL Portfolio] Optimizer, the score displays as 0.
+When a user is using [!DNL Workfront] in a language other than English and views the [!UICONTROL Portfolio Optimizer], the score displays as 0.
 This may occur even when the business case is not complete.

 **Calculated field values incorrect when creating project from template**